hashicorp/terraform-provider-azurerm/website/docs/r/virtual_hub_route_table_route.html.markdown

 ---
 subcategory: "Network"
 layout: "azurerm"
-page_title: "Azure Resource Manager: azurerm_virtual_hub_route"
+page_title: "Azure Resource Manager: azurerm_virtual_hub_route_table_route"
 description: |-
-  Manages a Virtual Hub Route.
+  Manages a Route in a Virtual Hub Route Table.
 ---

-# azurerm_virtual_hub_route
+# azurerm_virtual_hub_route_table_route

-Manages a Virtual Hub Route.
+Manages a Route in a Virtual Hub Route Table.

 ~> **Note:** Route table routes can managed with this resource, or in-line with the [virtual_hub_route_table](virtual_hub_route_table.html) resource.
 Using both is not supported.